ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

    EDITOR='nano' ansible-vault edit env_secrets
    ```

    For both of these commands you'd be asked to enter a password.
-For ease of use you could store the ansible-vault password locally, just make sure this is not in any of the repo directories.
-To view the encrypted file - pass in the location of the vault password:
+For ease of use you can store the ansible-vault password locally making sure it is not inside your existing repo directories.
+You can pass in the location of the vault password via `--vault-password-file` parameter:

    `ansible-vault view --vault-password-file=<path_to_vault_password> env_secrets`